yuhtuna/gghackerthon/blueprint.md

 This section outlines the plan and steps for the currently requested change.

-1.  **Implement Core Search Functionality:**
-    *   **Define Search Scope:** First, we will decide what to search through.
-I recommend starting with open browser tabs, as it's a common and useful feature.
-    *   **Access Browser APIs:** Use the `chrome.tabs.query` API to get a list of all open tabs in the current window.
-    *   **Filter Logic:** Implement the logic to filter the list of tabs based on the user's `searchTerm`.
-The search should match against the tab's title and URL.
-    *   **Display Results:** Design and create a UI component to display the search results dynamically beneath the search bar as the user types.
-    *   **Action on Selection:** Implement the functionality to switch to the selected tab when a user clicks on a search result.

-2.  **Refine Visual Design & Style:**
+1.  **Refine Visual Design & Style:**
-    *   Incorporate iconography (e.g., a search icon in the input field).
+    *   **Iconography:** Incorporate a search icon into the search input field to make it more visually intuitive.
-    *   Apply a subtle noise texture to the main background.
+    *   **Background Texture:** Apply a subtle noise texture to the main background of the `App.svelte` component to add a premium, tactile feel.
-    *   Enhance interactive elements with "glow" effects on focus or hover.
+    *   **Glow Effects:** Enhance interactive elements like the search results with "glow" effects on hover to provide better visual feedback.